-There is a separate policy and procedure outlining the school's position on this available at https://www.testvalley.hants.sch.uk/policies
+There is a separate policy and procedure outlining the school's position on this (Children With Medical Needs Policy, published on the school's website).

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.